louking/members/docs/meetings-member-guide.rst

 * click **Save**

 .. note::
     :term:`Status reports <status report>` are by :term:`position`.
-So if there is more than one :term:`member` in the same :term:`position`, they will see the same :term:`status report` for that :term:`position`.
-If one :term:`member` edits the report the other :term:`member(s) <member>` will be able to see the edits when they open the :term:`position` row.
+So if there are more than one :term:`member` in the same :term:`position`, they will see the same :term:`status report` for that :term:`position`.
+If one :term:`member` edits the report the other :term:`member(s) <member>` will be able to see those edits when they open the :term:`position` row.

     So if the position is shared, there needs to be coordination for producing the :term:`status report`.

 .. _add discussion item: